 Things You Don’t Know Anything About

 This should be common sense, but it’s never a good idea to talk about things you have no idea about.
-If you don’t know anything about world politics, or religions, or social theory, the best thing you can say about them is nothing.
+If you don’t know anything about world politics, religions, or social theory, the best thing you can say about them is nothing.

 A good example would be our own former President suggesting “rogue killers” when the whole Jamal Khashoggi thing went down.
 It was the worst move in the history of bad moves: Not because the Saudi officials basically repeated what Trump had “suggested,” but because the Turkish intelligence completely decimated that claim.
-In the end, you had the US President having had said something—on the record—that the CIA later refuted.
+In the end, you had the US President say something—on the record—that the CIA later refuted.

 Sure, influencers aren’t presidents and don’t have national responsibilities, but you represent a business enterprise.
 You carry their values for them.
 Don’t put them in a tricky situation by speaking when you should have remained silent.